COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ***

 ## Goals of this module
-* This hands on tutorial will teach you how to FIXME
+* This hands on tutorial will teach you how to:
+1. Align the given reads using BWA-mem
+2. Identify Structural Variations using Sniffles
+3. Detect single-nucleotide variations using LoFreq

 ## Learning Objectives
 * Objective 1